Lcraig12/SceneToSceneProject/README.md

 A short game about a wizard trying to get some gems.
 3 Scenes with NPC's, collectible crystals, and enemies with patrolling and tracking AI.

+To interact with objects in the game, hover with the mouse and press e!
+(Talk with NPC's, swap scenes)

 Contributions:

 Norrie:
--Player movement & asset
+- Player movement & asset
--NPCs & interaction with them, as well as the navmesh patrol in scene 2 -Collectables & scripting in scene 2
+- NPCs & interaction with them, as well as the navmesh patrol in scene 2
+- Collectables & scripting in scene 2
--Door in scene 1
+- Door in scene 1

 Logan:
 - Cinemachine VCam